 While you may think adding specialty benefits means adding cost to your bottom line, taking an integrated approach to health care coverage may drive value for your organization while improving employees’ overall well-being and productivity.

 Bundled benefits may also help:

-Integrating health benefits may help increase collaboration with health care providers across the board by sharing data and monitoring care effectiveness.
+Integrating health benefits may help increase collaboration with health care professionals across the board by sharing data and monitoring care effectiveness.
 For example, regular eye exams have been shown to help with the detection and management of diabetes.
-By combing your medical plan with other types of benefits such as eye coverage, it is possible to help employees stay ahead of health issues and better connect the dots for improved overall well-being.
+By combining your medical plan with other types of benefits such as eye coverage, it is possible to help employees stay ahead of health issues and better connect the dots for improved overall well-being.